gmol/ChromeTags/README.md

 # ChromeTags
-Imports Firefox bookmarks with tags (.json) to chrome for Bookmarks Tagging extensions
+Imports Firefox bookmarks with tags to chrome for **Bookmarks Tagging** extensions.
+The Firefox bookmarks need to be exported in JSON format.